 How Do You Finance a Home Addition?

-The first step in planning any type of home improvement project is to establish your budget.
+Establishing your budget is the first step in planning any home improvement project.
 Because a home addition is at the higher end of the home improvement project scale, it may require additional financing.
-According to U.S. Bank, there are several options to finance a home addition.
+According to U.S. Bank, several options exist to finance a home addition.
 These home addition financing options are outlined below:

 Home Equity Line of Credit

 A home equity line of credit is borrowing against your home.
-To do this, you need to know the equity you have in your home (which can be calculated by subtracting how much you owe on the mortgage of your home from its current value).
-To finance a home addition, you can borrow against this equity, which is similar to a credit card, and also comes with an interest rate.
+To do this, you need to know the equity you have in your home (which can be calculated by subtracting how much you owe on your home’s mortgage from its current value).
+To finance a home addition, you can borrow against this equity, which is similar to a credit card and comes with an interest rate.

 Home Equity Loan

 A home equity loan differs from a home line of credit because a home equity loan is given in one lump sum.
 You must begin paying back the monthly payments as soon as you take out the loan.
-Paying them back on time is of the utmost importance, so the bank does not end up in possession of your home.
+Paying them back on time is of the utmost importance so the bank does not end up possessing your home.

-Refinancing your house can let you gain a lower interest rate than you secured when you purchased your home.
+Refinancing your house can lower your interest rate than you secured when you purchased your home.
 This can free up some additional cash from your previous monthly mortgage payment.

-If you haven’t lived in your home long enough to establish enough equity, a personal loan may offer the access to cash you need.
+If you haven’t lived in your home long enough to establish enough equity, a personal loan may offer the necessary cash.

 Types of Home Additions

-Also known as a single room addition, a bump out is an addition to a single room, such as a kitchen or bedroom.
-This small-scale project may only add up to 100 feet, but it will make that space much more functional.
+Also known as a single-room addition, a bump out is an addition to a single room, such as a kitchen or bedroom.
+This small-scale project may only add up to 100 feet, making that space much more functional.

-Although a bump out is small in size, it will still require you to adhere to the same set of codes and permit requirements.
+Although a bump out is small, it will still require you to adhere to the same set of codes and permit requirements.

 Multi-Room Build Out

 A full addition typically includes multiple rooms that expand back.
-When completed, the addition should seamlessly blend in with the existing house, and be impossible to tell where the original house ends and the addition begins.
-A full multi-room build out may include gaining:
+When completed, the addition should seamlessly blend in with the existing house, and it should be impossible to tell where the original house ends and the addition begins.
+A full multi-room build-out may include gaining:

 - An expanded great room